daniel-mirman/cFS_Apps/cFS_Apps/README.md

-The Crater_Detection.py module takes photos of the moon from the Lunar Reconnaissance Orbiter Camera (LROC) and detects the craters on the surface in order to determine a safe landing zone for a spacecraft.

 The Star_Detection.py module takes photos of deep space from the Hubble Space Telescope and detects the stars in the photo, counts the number of stars and displays the results via a visual representation.

+The file messier.tiff is the photo that the module is preset to process.
+If you would like to run the module, clone the photo and set the file path in the source code.

 # cFS_Apps